Anvi98/wollComparator/README.md

  ````
  cd wollComparator
  ````
- - Before Doing this project has some dependencies, they are: BeautifulSoup4, lxml and requests of course python too.
+ - Before moving further, this project has some dependencies, they are: BeautifulSoup4, lxml,requests and finally python too.

  First if you don't have already these dependencies installed, follow with me.
 Normally I should have done everything inside virtual_env to make it easy :-) :